swoft-cloud/swoft-component/README.md

 This reposiory is used to manage all swoft components.

+# IMPORTANT

-All components will NOT be modified in the original repository of component, **SHOULD ALWAYS** be modified in this repository, also commit and push to this repository, and use `git subtree push` to sync changes to the original repository of component.
+All components will **NOT** be modified in the original repository of component, **SHOULD ALWAYS** be modified in this repository, also commit and push to this repository, and use `git subtree push` to sync changes to the original repository of component.

 ## Usage